 Link - github.com/issues....

-It contains lists of projects which are beginners friendly.
+It contains lists of projects that are beginner-friendly.
 We can filter out projects by languages and non-code contributions.

 Link - oswc.is/search-projects